ResearchObject/packaging_data_with_ro-crate/episodes/11-triples.md

 :::::::::::::::::::::::::::::::::::::::: keypoints
-- "The JSON-LD @context maps JSON keys to schema.org vocabulary"
+- The JSON-LD @context maps JSON keys to schema.org vocabulary
-- "A @base URI is needed to make absolute URIs"
+- A @base URI is needed to make absolute URIs
-- "arcp and UUID can be used for RO-Crates that are not exposed on the Web"
+- arcp and UUID can be used for RO-Crates that are not exposed on the Web
 ::::::::::::::::::::::::::::::::::::::::::::::::::